This Horny New Girl Thanksgiving Episode Hits Completely Different In 2020

 “And no date leaves until everyone is laid,” Schmidt announces.
 Eventually he will call the event a “sex party.”

-While multiple people point out the “kidnappy” undertone of Schmidt’s scheme, we all get the gist: This holiday is equally dedicated to severing up mashed potatoes as it handing out orgasms with attractive semi-strangers.
+While multiple people point out the “kidnappy” undertone of Schmidt’s scheme, we all get the gist: This holiday is equally dedicated to severing up mashed potatoes as it is handing out orgasms with attractive semi-strangers.
 Over the course of “Thanksgiving IV,” Jess will attempt to seduce her crush Ryan (Julian Morris) with a nearly nude apron dance, and one couple’s competitive arm wrestling battle will turn into a very heartwarming makeout session.

 For those of us following CDC guidelines and sheltering at home as much as humanly possible, such a series of events sounds like an impossibility.
 Especially for me, a Los Angeleno who hasn’t gone on a date since February and is watching lockdown rules roll out in New Girl’s home city in real time.
 In “Thanksgiving IV,” the New Girl gang is consistently hanging out with one non-household member — remember, Cece actually lives with a handful of uncontrollable models — and inviting a whopping six more people to join them for a meal in an enclosed space.
 The aim of this 12-person gathering is a lot of close-face breathing, at minimum.
 In 2014, this was a frisky lark.
 In 2020, it’s an idea that would make Dr. Anthony Fauci pull his hair out.